enricllagostera/UToolbox/README.md

 ### Wish-list

-- A simple `SpriteFader`, including alpha fades and dissolves controlled by a grayscale texture, to use for transitions or as a more general visual effect.
+- A simple `SpriteFader`, including an alpha fade or dissolve mode, both controlled by a grayscale texture, to use for transitions or as a more general visual effect.
 - Everybody loves working with spreadsheets, so I think a **basic decorator to a CSV file parser/writer utility** would be useful.
 Not sure on what features I would include, though.

 ## General implementation notes